Ashok Sridhar | TracXon: What specific applications are most amenable to PCB replacement via hybrid printed electronics?

 More Highlights from the same talk.

-The speaker uses a striking analogy to illustrate the scale of the problem, projecting that by 2034, the e-waste generated from PCBs alone will be equivalent to the total weight of 1 million African elephants annually.
-This comparison underscores the urgent need for more sustainable alternatives to traditional PCB manufacturing.
+The speaker emphasizes the scale of the problem by projecting PCB waste generation by 2034.
+They quantify this waste as being equivalent to the weight of one million African elephants.
+This alarming statistic underscores the urgent need for more sustainable alternatives.

 In this short video, you can learn: